imestin/DP-IPFS-hello-world/README.md

 If we add the same file to our local IPFS repository the application will be able to load the picture, but it might take some 10-15 minutes for _ipfs-desktop_ or other IPFS client to be fully functional.

+There is an ipfs node running on the backend and the pictures that are in the __example_images__ folder are pinned in that instance.
+The newly uploaded images won't be pinned, they exist only in the temporary _js-ipfs_ instance.

 The data contract creation is written in the README of the server folder.

 There is a [known bug](https://github.com/dashevo/dapi-grpc/issues/103) about, limit parameter is used in _utils/getDocument.js_.
 I rewrote `limit: 2` to `limit: 1` (the docs says limit: 2), it does not seem to cause problems.